Toma (song)

-"Toma" is the fourth single from rapper Pitbull's debut album M.I.A.M.I..
-It features Lil Jon.
-It peaked at number 21 in US Hot Rap Songs and number 73 on the US Hot R&B/Hip-Hop Songs.
+"Toma" is the fourth single from rapper Pitbull's debut album M.I.A.M.I.
+(2005), and features Atlanta rapper and frequent collaborator Lil Jon.
+It peaked at No. 21 on the US Hot Rap Songs chart and No. 73 on the US Hot R&B/Hip-Hop Songs chart.

 On several occasions, the song has been heavily edited to make it "radio-friendly".
-Some versions remove the English profanity in the song, while keeping the Spanish sexually-explicit verse, saying, "Si tu quiere que te coma toda", which if translated, means to "if you want me to eat you up", a reference to cunnilingus.
-On other versions, the whole song is "clean", removing all explicit verses.
+Most versions removed the English profanity in the song, while keeping the Spanish sexually-explicit lines, such as "Si tú quieres que te coma toda, abre las piernas" (which translates to "if you want me to eat you up, open your legs", a reference to cunnilingus) and "Quítate la ropa si estás caliente" (or "take your clothes off if you're hot", repeated several times in succession during the song's bridge).
+In the "clean" edits, the entire song is made radio-friendly by removing all explicit verses, in both languages.

 The song was also featured in the 2006 films Step Up and Date Movie.

 Remix

 An official remix features various dancehall artists as Mr. Vegas, Wayne Marshall, Red Rat, T.O.K., and Kardinal Offishall, appearing in Pitbull's remix album Money Is Still a Major Issue.
 An unofficial remix features Nina Sky with the beat sampled from "Conga" by Gloria Estefan on a mixtape.